-- evidence.
-This subsection shall not require any party to again provide copies of those documents already provided by the Department under subsection (a). - c) At least 21 days prior to the commencement of the hearing, each party shall provide all other parties with a list containing the name and address of any witness who may be called to testify. - d) All parties shall be entitled to any exculpatory evidence in the Department's possession that tends to support the Respondent's position or that would impeach the credibility of a Department witness. - e) Upon a written request by the Department, at any time after a notice or hearing request is filed, or at any stage of the hearing, the The Respondent shall be required to produce within seven days documents, books, records or other evidence that relates directly to conduct of the business entity or other subject of the administrative hearing within seven days upon a written request by the Department. - f) A party has a continuing duty to seasonably supplement or amend any prior answer or response whenever new or additional information becomes known to that party.
-All parties shall be under a continuing obligation to promptly update requested discovery until the hearing is concluded without the necessity for further or additional requests. - g) Depositions There shall be no depositions for discovery purposes or interrogatories shall not be allowed in any proceedings brought pursuant to this Part, except as agreed to by the parties or as expressly authorized by applicable statute. - h) Requests to Admit Facts and Genuineness of Documents shall be allowed in accordance with Supreme Court Rule 216. - i) Nothing contained in this Section shall preclude the parties from agreeing to the voluntary exchange of more information than is required. - j) Copies of any record containing the personal health information of an individual shall not be shared with a third party, as referenced in Section 100.3(b), unless that third party possesses authority to access personal health information under a written power of attorney, certified copy of a court order, or other written HIPAA compliant authorization.
+- b) At least 21 days prior to the commencement of the hearing, each party shall provide all other parties with a copy of any document that it may offer into evidence.
+This subsection shall not require any party to again provide copies of those documents already provided by the Department under subsection (a). - c) At least 21 days prior to the commencement of the hearing, each party shall provide all other parties with a list containing the name and address of any witness who may be called to testify. - d) All parties shall be entitled to any exculpatory evidence in the Department's possession that tends to support the Respondent's position or that would impeach the credibility of a Department witness. - e) The Upon a written request by the Department, at any time after a notice or hearing request is filed, or at any stage of the hearing, the Respondent shall be required to produce within seven days documents, books, records or other evidence that relates directly to conduct of the business entity or other subject of the administrative hearing within seven days upon a written request by the Department. - f) All parties shall be under a continuing obligation to promptly update requested discovery until the hearing is concluded without the necessity for further or additional requests. - g) There shall be no depositions for discovery purposes or interrogatories allowed in any proceedings brought pursuant to this Part, except as agreed to by the parties. - h) Requests to Admit Facts and Genuineness of Documents shall be allowed in accordance with Supreme Court Rule 216. - i) Nothing contained in this Section shall preclude the parties from agreeing to the voluntary exchange of more information than is required. - j) Copies of any record containing the personal health information of any individual shall not be shared with a third party (see Section 100.3(b)), unless that third party possesses legal authority to access personal health information under a written power of attorney, certified copy of a court order or other written HIPAA compliant authorization.